ZZ Top and Bay City's Fake Zombies Scandal

 Following his music business experiences, Joe Jamrog went to work at Graphic Metals in Bay City and later at the Sutherland Bakery.
 Although he described Bill Kehoe as "a nice guy to work for," Jamrog had no contact with his former boss after leaving Delta Promotions.

 With Delta Promotions dissolved under pressure from outside, the bands on the Delta roster headed back home.
 Terry Quirk and Ed Rogers were finally contacted by phone in March of 2017, but only Quirk was willing to talk about his time in the Michigan Zombies.
 Quirk stated that the Excels had basically broken up in late 1968 when their lead singer and guitarist, Clark Sullivan, left the band to pursue a solo career.
 The four remaining members were contacted by Kehoe who told them that he had all kinds of ideas for the band.
 They were looking for a record deal and recruited John Heric, a singer and guitarist from another Upper Peninsula band called the Ravelles, to replace Sullivan.

-Final Excels lineup: (center) Garry Stockero (clockwise from top) Howard Ylinen, Clark Sullivan, Terry Quirk, and Ed Rogers.
+Final Excels lineup: (clockwise from top) Howard Ylinen, Garry Stockero, Clark Sullivan, Terry Quirk, Ed Rogers.

 Kehoe told them that he had copyrighted the name 'Zombies' and that they would be the original Zombies' backing band if any of them decided to regroup and come to America.
 Quirk said that they "bought Kehoe's proposal hook, line, and sinker."
 They studied the Zombies' albums, and the band learned the songs and vocal parts to the extent that they could perform the material and sound almost exactly like the original recordings.